 Best places to find bargains?
 Everywhere!
 Luxury labels such as Chanel, Valentino, and Armani draw huge crowds - ditto for Galeries Lafayette, BHV, Bon Marché, and Au Printemps - but don't ignore smaller boutiques and even global mid-market chains.

-Find out more about Paris Summer Sales 2024
+Find out more about Paris Sales 2025

 Paris Tours for Fashionistas